Skip to main content

 • optimization

-Overall, the game's optimization is praised for its strong performance across platforms, particularly on gaming PCs, with many users noting excellent graphics and fun gameplay.
-However, some players have reported performance issues on laptops and mobile devices, requiring workarounds like FPS limiters, and concerns about unresolved bugs dating back to 2018 persist.
-Despite these issues, the game is generally considered well-optimized and deserving of attention in the card game genre.
+Overall, the game's optimization is praised for its strong performance across platforms, particularly on gaming PCs, with many users noting excellent graphics and gameplay.
+However, some players have reported performance issues on lower-end devices and ongoing bugs that have persisted for years.
+While the game is generally well-optimized, certain balance issues and unoptimized cards can lead to a stagnant gameplay experience.

 • “Very good graphics, fun gameplay, very well optimized.”